-Mediobanca was one of the very few private owned banks at that time but, as already said, it was in fact only semi-private owned.
-Indeed, it was founded in 1946 by three of the biggest Italian banks which respectively divided among themselves its ownership: Banca Commerciale Italiana 35%, Credito Italiano textiles in Biella and Prato, furniture in Monza).
+The dismantlement of the system settled by the creation of IMI and IRI and the Banking Law of 1936-38 was realised in three steps.
+Firstly, pressures to comply with the European Directives forced some initial regulatory changes.
+Secondly, the state ownership of banks was slowly repealed through a process of privatization started with the so called textiles in Biella and Prato, furniture in Monza).
 These areas are still called "distretti industriali" (i.e. industrial districts) and played a very important role in the industrialization of Italy.
 Indeed, the organization in districts accounting several small firms with the same kind of business allowed to develop synergies among them which are able to supply to the lack of economies of scale.
 See S. BRUSCO, S. PABA, Per una storia dei distretti industriali dal secondo dopoguerra agli anni novanta, on F. BARCA, (Edited by), Storia del capitalismo Italiano, Roma, Donzelli, (1997), p.
-265.
+265. 109 Sao E. MUTCOT E THE